NSYSU-MITLAB/deepSA2018/README.md

 [4] Timothy Baldwin, Marie-Catherine de Marneffe, Bo Han, Young-Bum Kim, Alan Ritter, and Wei Xu.
 2015.
 Shared tasks of the 2015 workshop on noisy user-generated text: Twitter lexical normalization and named entity recognition.
 In Proceedings of the Workshop on Noisy User-generated Text, pages 126–135.

 [5] Tomas Mikolov, Ilya Sutskever, Kai Chen, Greg S Corrado, and Jeff Dean, “Distributed representations of words and phrases and their compositionality,” in Advances in neural information processing systems, 2013, pp. 3111–3119.

+[6] F. &Aring;.
+Nielsen, “A new anew: Evaluation of a word list for sentiment analysis in microblogs,” arXiv preprint arXiv:1103.2903, 2011.

+[7] S. M. Mohammad, S. Kiritchenko, and X. Zhu, “Nrc-canada: Building the state-of-the-art in sentiment analysis of tweets,” arXiv preprint arXiv:1308.6242, 2013.

+[8] M. Thelwall, K. Buckley, G. Paltoglou, D. Cai, and A. Kappas, “Sentiment strength detection in short informal text,” Journal of the American Society for Information Science and Technology, vol. 61, no. 12, pp. 2544–2558, 2010.

+[9] C. H. E. Gilbert, “Vader: A parsimonious rule-based model for sentiment analysis of social media text,” in Eighth International Conference on Weblogs and Social Media (ICWSM-14).
+Available at (20/04/16) http://comp.social.gatech.edu/papers/icwsm14.vader.hutto.pdf, 2014.